adap/flower/baselines/flanders/README.md

 **Hardware Setup:** AMD Ryzen 9, 64 GB RAM, and an NVIDIA 4090 GPU with 24 GB VRAM.

 **Estimated time to run:** You can expect to run experiments on the given setup in 2m with *MNIST* and 3m with *Fashion-MNIST*, without attacks.
-With an Apple M2 Pro, 16gb RAM; each experiment with 10 clients for MNIST runs in about 24 minutes.
-Note that experiments with OPT (fang) and AGR-MM (minmax) can be up to 10x times slower.
+With an Apple M2 Pro, 16gb RAM, each experiment with 10 clients for MNIST runs in about 24 minutes.
+Note that experiments with OPT (fang) and AGR-MM (minmax) can be up to 5x times slower.

 **Contributors:** Edoardo Gabrielli, Sapienza University of Rome ([GitHub](https://github.com/edogab33), [Scholar](https://scholar.google.com/citations?user=b3bePdYAAAAJ))